-Laurent Duvernay-Tardif, right guard for the Kansas City Chiefs, is the first active player in the NFL to have earned a medical degree.
-Born in Mont-Saint-Hilaire, Laurent had already made history in 2014, when he became the 10th Canadian and the first Québecer in 15 years to be drafted by an NFL team.
-On February 2, 2020, Laurent became the first player born in Québec to win the prestigious Vince Lombardi Trophy for his performance in the 54th edition of the Super Bowl.
-His career has been so unusual that the Kansas City Star named him « the most interesting man in the NFL. »
+Laurent Duvernay-Tardif, right guard for the Kansas City Chiefs and then for the New York Jets, is the first active player in the NFL to hold a medical degree.
+He had already entered the history books in 2014, when he became the 10th Canadian and the first Québecer in 15 years to be drafted by an NFL team.
+A member of the team that won the 54th Super Bowl, Laurent added the Vince Lombardi Trophy to his list of honours.
+His career was so singular that the American daily the Kansas City Star called him « the most interesting man in the NFL. »

-In 2017, Laurent’s desire to give back to his community and to be engaged with children led him to co-create the LDT Foundation with his life partner, Florence Dubé-Moreau, and a team of young and enthusiastic professionals.
+In 2017, Laurent’s desire to engage with young people led him to co-found the LDT Foundation with his life partner, Florence Dubé-Moreau, and the assistance of a team of young and enthusiastic professionals.

 Together, they are developing innovative programs combining physical and art activities for kids.
 Laurent and Florence share the desire to inspire a love for sports and arts in children – both having had the privilege of discovering these spheres of activity when they were young and being outstanding in their fields today.